 Yes, you can ask the court to reduce the money owed which is called "arrears" to a judgment including interest.
 The judgment will allow you to try to collect the arrears by executing on the debtor's bank account or PFD or other assets.

-You can ask CSSD to file a Motion & Affidavit to Reduce to Judgment on your behalf.
-You will have to provide CSSD with information about what the other parent paid and what is still owed and the relevant dates.
+You can ask CSED to file a Motion & Affidavit to Reduce to Judgment on your behalf.
+You will have to provide CSED with information about what the other parent paid and what is still owed and the relevant dates.
 You can ask for interest on the arrears.
 AS 25.27.025 sets the interest rate for child support arrears.
-Sometimes it takes a while for CSSD to file motions because it helps many people.
-Check with CSSD on the timeline.
+Sometimes it takes a while for CSED to file motions because it helps many people.
+Check with CSED on the timeline.

 You file yourself